-Aligning IT and Corporate Goals
+Aligning IT and corporate goals

-When Intel IT wanted to define their Sustainable IT strategy their first action was to obtain management commitment toward their sustainability goals.
+When Intel IT wanted to define their Sustainable IT strategy, their first action was to obtain management commitment toward their sustainability goals.
 The Intel organization was already proactively addressing sustainability with an established corporate goal of reducing their carbon footprint by 20% by 2012 from 2007 levels.
 Intel IT worked with the organization to define and agree on specific Sustainable IT objectives that were aligned with the organization's overall sustainability strategy, objectives, and goals.
-The core of the Intel IT strategy is to increase their sustainable practices and decrease the $CO_2$ footprint of IT and the wider business.
-As part of alignment with the overall Intel Sustainability Strategy, Intel IT has two critical roles:
+The core of the Intel IT strategy is to increase their sustainable practices and decrease the CO_2 footprint of IT and the wider business.
+As part of alignment with the overall Intel Sustainability Strategy, Intel IT had two critical roles:

-- An active contributing role in reducing Intel's environmental impact by aligning IT processes and practices with the core principles of sustainability, which are to reduce, reuse, and recycle; and - An innovative enabling role by use of IT in business processes to deliver sustainability benefits across the enterprise to manage and improve Intel's environmental performance.
+- an active contributing role in reducing Intel's environmental impact by aligning IT processes and practices with the core principles of sustainability, which are to reduce, reuse, and recycle; and - an innovative enabling role by use of IT in business processes to deliver sustainability benefits across the enterprise to manage and improve Intel's environmental performance.

-Sustainable IT Roadmap
+Sustainable IT roadmap

-In order to operationalize their Sustainable IT strategy, the Sustainable IT Program office defined a longterm eco-technology roadmap.
+In order to operationalize their Sustainable IT strategy, the IT Sustainable Program Office defined a long-term ecotechnology roadmap.
 The goal of the roadmap was to coordinate sustainability initiatives and drive IT's sustainability project and innovation portfolio.

-The roadmap includes projects on "enabling Intel sustainability" covering both reduction projects that reduce the overall footprint, and avoidance projects that keep the footprint from escalating, along with projects on policy and compliance.
-The decision was taken to have 3 phases in the roadmap to help Intel IT maintain their focus and balance between sustainability efforts and on-going business demands.
+The roadmap includes projects on 'enabling Intel sustainability' covering both reduction projects that reduce the overall footprint, and avoidance projects that keep the footprint from escalating, along with projects on policy and compliance.
+The decision was taken to have three phases in the roadmap to help Intel IT maintain their focus and balance between sustainability efforts and ongoing business demands.
 The roadmap phases were:

-- Phase 1: Quantify and highlight the (potentially unknown) sustainability impacts of existing IT projects.
-In most cases these projects had already been undertaken for cost-reduction purposes.
-The resulting analysis provided a baseline of sustainability projects already in progress with measurable environmental reductions. - Phase 2: Develop innovative proof-of-concepts that can demonstrate new footprint reductions within a 12-month timeframe.
+• Phase 1: Quantify and highlight the (potentially unknown) sustainability impacts of existing IT projects.
+In most cases, these projects had already been undertaken for cost-reduction purposes.
+The resulting analysis provided a baseline of sustainability projects already in progress with measurable environmental reductions.

+- Phase 2: Develop innovative proof-of-concepts that can demonstrate new footprint reductions within a 12-month time frame.
 Identify opportunities outside of IT where IT solutions can reduce Intel's overall footprint in areas such as office buildings, factories, and collaboration technologies. - Phase 3: Proliferate sustainable IT principles and practices with a focus on using IT to help reduce Intel's carbon footprint across the organization.
-Phase 3 includes the establishment of a research and development program to explore new concepts and continually optimize the ecotechnology roadmap.
-This phase will include developing a long-term sustainability research strategy.
+Phase 3 includes the establishment of a research and development program to explore new concepts and continually optimize the eco-technology roadmap.
+This phase would include developing a long-term sustainability research strategy.

-Understanding The IT Footprint
+Understanding the IT footprint

-Initial back of the envelope calculations estimated the IT equipment footprint to be about eight percent of Intel's overall $CO_2$ .
-The above model enables Intel IT to analyze their direct IT carbon footprint in more detail-considering both where equipment is housed and differing equipment types.
+Intel IT developed a measurement model to provide reliable data to guide both strategic and operational decision-making.
+Initial calculations estimated the IT equipment footprint to be about 8% of Intel's overall CO_2 emissions.
+The measurement model enables Intel IT to analyze their direct IT carbon footprint in more detail - considering both where equipment is housed and differing equipment types.
 The equipment-type analysis, illustrated in Figure 2, enabled Intel IT to categorize equipment into segments that they could evaluate for potential savings with targeted improvement initiatives.

-As was shown in Figure 3, Intel IT's carbon footprint breakdown is as follows:
+As shown in Figure 3, Intel IT's carbon footprint breakdown was as follows: